 A job loss brings with it the risks of depression, anxiety, low self-esteem, and even suicidal thoughts.
 According to German researchers, the longer you remain unemployed, the more likely you are to feel depressed.
 And the coronavirus has significantly increased the chances of long-term unemployment for millions of people.

-Here is how we can cope with a job loss in the coronavirus-caused economic crisis.
+Aside from taking advantage of the outplacement service provided by your previous company, here is how we can cope with a job loss in the coronavirus-caused economic crisis.
 I could soon find myself in the same boat as millions of others.
 So, this essay is as much for you as it’s for me.

 1. Accepting the reality